Environmental sensitivity

 Environmental sensitivity describes the ability of an individual to perceive and process information about their environment.
 It is a basic trait found in many organisms that enables an individual to adapt to different environmental conditions.
-Levels of Environmental Sensitivity often vary considerably from individual to individual, with some being more and others less sensitive to the same conditions.
+Levels of environmental sensitivity often vary considerably from individual to individual, with some being more and others less sensitive to the same conditions.
 Such differences have been observed across many species such as pumpkinseed fish, zebra finches, mice, non-human primates and humans, indicating that there is a biological basis to differences in sensitivity.

 Theoretical background

-The concept of Environmental Sensitivity integrates multiple theories on how people respond to negative and positive experiences.
-These include the frameworks of Diathesis-stress model and Vantage Sensitivity, as well as the three leading theories on more general sensitivity: Differential Susceptibility, Biological Sensitivity to Context, and Sensory processing sensitivity (see Figure 1 for an illustration of the different models).
+The concept of environmental sensitivity integrates multiple theories on how people respond to negative and positive experiences.
+These include the frameworks of diathesis-stress model and vantage sensitivity, as well as the three leading theories on more general sensitivity: differential susceptibility, biological sensitivity to context, and sensory processing sensitivity.
 These will be described briefly in turn, before presenting the integrative theory of Environmental Sensitivity in more detail.

-Diathesis-stress
+Diathesis–stress

-According to the long-standing Diathesis-stress model, people differ in their response to adverse experiences and environments, with some individuals more negatively affected by environmental stressors than others.
+According to the long-standing diathesis–stress model, people differ in their response to adverse experiences and environments, with some individuals more negatively affected by environmental stressors than others.
 The model proposes that such differences in response result from the presence of "vulnerability" factors, which include psychological (e.g., impulsive personality), physiological (e.g., high physiological reactivity) and genetic factors (e.g., genetic variation in the serotonin transporter [5-HTTLPR short allele]).
 In other words, the model suggests that individuals carrying certain vulnerability factors are at greater risk of developing problems when exposed to adverse environments.
-While the Diathesis-stress model is helpful in understanding differences in response to negative stressors, it does not consider or describe differences in response to positive experiences.
+While the diathesis–stress model is helpful in understanding differences in response to negative stressors, it does not consider or describe differences in response to positive experiences.